 The winter months can be hard for people with mental health issues, especially depression.
-Lack of sunlight, cold weather, and increased stresses can aggravate mental health issues.
+Lack of sunlight, cold weather, and increased stress can aggravate existing mental health issues.
 One day out of the year is reportedly worse than others though, and that day is called Blue Monday.

 The exact day of Blue Monday changes every year based on a formula.
 Many factors are included in calculating the “most depressing day of the year.”
-Thing such as weather conditions, debt level, time since Christmas, time since failing New Year’s resolution, motivation levels, cultural activities, relaxing, time sleeping etc. are included.
+Factors include weather conditions, levels of financial debt, how much time has elapsed since Christmas, the failing of New Year’s resolution, motivation levels, and the amount of time spent sleeping, among others.
 The equation doesn’t make mathematical sense, so don’t pay much attention to the science behind it.

-Even though the science behind Blue Monday is false, the message that has been adopted for the day is a good one.
-Blue Monday has now been branded into a mental health awareness day.
+Even though the science behind Blue Monday is false, the idea of one day more depressing than the rest has captured the imagine of many.
+Due to its popularity, Blue Monday has now been rebranded into a mental health awareness day.
 Any day that celebrates mental health and raises awareness about it is good in our books!

 Many people have transformed this day of pseudoscience into one of mental health awareness.
-People are sharing tips on how to improve mental health, offering support, and raising awareness.
+People acknowledge the day by sharing tips on how to improve mental health, offering support, and raising awareness.
 The best way to celebrate Blue Monday is to take care of your mental health and reach out to those who may be struggling!

 If you are struggling with depression, the first step to improving your mental health is to speak to a professional.
 At Raul J. Rodriguez, MD & Associates, we have many different treatment options available to help you feel better, from group or individual counseling, medication, talk therapy, and a wide array of holistic services.
 You don’t need to struggle alone.
 Contact our mental health center today, conveniently located in Delray Beach.